 - 2 tablespoons cold butter

-- In a large bowl, combine the flour, baking powder, salt and sugar.
+- In a medium bowl, combine the flour, baking powder, salt and sugar.
 Cut in butter until mixture resembles fine crumbs.
 Combine egg and milk; gradually add to flour mixture, tossing with a fork until dough forms a ball.

 - For topping, combine the sugar, flour and spices in a small bowl.
 Cut in butter until crumbly.
 Sprinkle over apples.
 Bake at 350° for 50-60 minutes or until apples are tender.
 Serve warm or cold.
 Yield: 6-8 servings.